hisunnymay/community/docs/README.md

     details: The same interaction logic should be shared between all the different languages, so that you can use people with entirely different skillsets for this.
     icon: /images/featureIcons/multi-language.svg
   - title: Fully Extensible
-    details: The chatbot defined on the Framely are code generated into pure kotlin source code, which makes it super easy to integrate any types of plugins: channel, support, and services in just about any functionality java/kotlin ecosystem has to offer.
+    details: The chatbot defined on the Framely are code generated into pure kotlin source code, which makes it super easy to integrate any types of plugins, including channel, support, and services in just about any functionality java/kotlin ecosystem has to offer.
     icon: /images/featureIcons/raw-code.svg
 cta :
   - details: Great conversational user experiences for masses.